 One of the altcoin variants has injected a lot of fun into online gambling proceedings; Dogecoin.
 Born from the popular internet meme featuring a concerned-looking Shiba Inu, Dogecoin is now a verified cryptocurrency in circulation around the world, and is popular with smaller betting sites due to its quirky nature and pop culture reference.
 Litecoin is another popular option for betting sites and users alike, because of its much quicker block processing time; two and a half minutes as opposed to Bitcoin’s ten.
 Another major competitor is Dash, which, despite a slow start, has risen to become a popular choice for players because of its heavy focus on anonymity.

-The plethora of cryptocurrency options also mean that more and more online gambling sites are cropping up all over the world.
+The plethora of cryptocurrency options also means that more and more online gambling sites are cropping up all over the world.
 Many gambling sites are small and run only a few games on their interface.
-For these kind of sites, altcoins provide a perfect fit, as there are little or no licenses required to utilise them, and transaction fees are often negligible.
-Ultimately, altcoins are ensuring that online gambling remains diverse and varied, and are enabling smaller operators to set up their own sites which only utilise one or two different altcoin currencies.
+For this kind of site, altcoins provide a perfect fit, as there are little or no licenses required to utilize them, and transaction fees are often negligible.
+Ultimately, altcoins are ensuring that online gambling remains diverse and varied, and are enabling smaller operators to set up their own sites which only utilize one or two different altcoin currencies.
 As these sites grow, it ensures that more players turn to altcoins, and start using them.
 All in all, the future for altcoins looks bright when it comes to online gambling.